portable-content/portable-content-php/implementation/task-2-basic-data-classes.md

 # Task 2: Basic Data Classes - Detailed Steps

 ## Overview
-Create the core PHP classes (ContentItem and MarkdownBlock) that represent the content entities.
+Create the core PHP classes (BlockInterface, ContentItem and MarkdownBlock) that represent the content entities.
 These classes form the foundation of the entire system and must be simple, well-designed, and testable.
+The BlockInterface ensures extensibility for future block types.

 **Estimated Time:** 1-2 hours
 **Dependencies:** Task 1 (Project Setup) must be completed